AI Diagnostics Clinical

 The First AI Cleared to Check Your Child's Teeth

-Ali Vatan VideaHealth just received the broadest FDA clearance in dental AI history — including the first AI approved for paediatric patients.
+VideaHealth just received the broadest FDA clearance in dental AI history, including the first AI approved for paediatric patients.
 What does this mean for families and clinicians?

 In January 2024, VideaHealth received FDA 510(k) clearance for what is now the broadest dental AI platform ever approved: more than 30 AI algorithms covering virtually every common dental disease, including the first-ever AI cleared for paediatric patients as young as three (VideaHealth, 2024).
-That last part is the bit worth paying attention to.
+That last part is the bit I want to focus on.

 Why paediatric diagnosis is so difficult

-Diagnosing caries in children is genuinely hard.
-Mixed dentition (that phase where baby teeth and adult teeth coexist) creates radiographic images that are trickier to read.
-Overlapping teeth, developing roots, and the sheer variability of a growing mouth make subtle lesions easy to miss.
+Diagnosing caries in children is hard, and I don’t mean hard in a “requires concentration” way, I mean the imaging itself fights you.
+Mixed dentition, that phase where baby teeth and adult teeth coexist, creates radiographic images that are trickier to read.
+Overlapping teeth, developing roots, and the sheer variability of a growing mouth make subtle lesions easy to miss, not because dentists are careless but because the imaging is inherently challenging.

 What this means for clinicians

 I’ll say it plainly: AI-assisted diagnostics is extremely beneficial for clinicians.
-A second pair of eyes that doesn’t get tired at 4pm on a Friday and doesn’t carry the cognitive biases we all have is a genuine advantage.
+A second pair of eyes that doesn’t get tired at 4pm on a Friday, and doesn’t carry the cognitive biases we all have, is a real advantage.

 What this means for families

-I keep coming back to the same point: the patient-clinician relationship is built on trust.
-You cannot build trust with AI the same way you do with a human.
+I keep coming back to the same point: the patient-clinician relationship is built on trust, and you cannot build trust with AI the same way you do with a human.
 A parent needs to look their child’s dentist in the eye and feel confident this person cares about their kid.
 No algorithm provides that.

 The broader picture